 Loras College strives to deepen a spirit of social commitment and civic engagement among students, by providing high impact, experiential learning opportunities inside and outside of the classroom.
 Academic and co-curricular programs support students in their quest to become active learners, reflective thinkers, ethical decision makers and responsible contributors.
 Community-based learning in courses, internships, study abroad experiences and other high impact practices challenge students to come to know more about themselves, their gifts and how they will make meaning and contribute to the world in responsible ways.

 Mercy College of Health Sciences prepares graduates for service and leadership in the healthcare community by integrating its core values with a professional and liberal arts and science education.

 President John Reynders

-Morningside College’s commitment to civic engagement is woven throughout the entire Morningside experience.
+Morningside University’s commitment to civic engagement is woven throughout the entire Morningside experience.
 As stated in our mission statement, this experience “cultivates a passion for life-long learning and a dedication to ethical leadership and civic responsibility.”
 Morningside achieves this mission through curricular programs, such as our civic responsibility and experiential learning graduation requirements, as well as our co-curricular activities, which are driven by more than two hundred student organizations on campus.
 With the understanding that engagement occurs within the classroom and beyond, Morningside students are part of a participatory community that emphasizes civic engagement locally, regionally, and globally.